XRPLF/xrpl-dev-portal/content/concepts/tokens/become-an-xrp-ledger-gateway.md

 }
 ```

-In particular, note the following features of the [Payment transaction][]:
+In particular, note the following features of the `Payment` transaction:

 - No `Paths` field.
 The payment only succeeds if it can use a [default path](paths.html#default-paths), which is preferable.
 Using less direct paths can become much more expensive.
 - The `issuer` of both the `SendMax` and the `Amount` is the issuing address.
 This ensures that the transaction sends and delivers tokens from the intended issuer, and not from another issuer using the same currency code.
-- The `value` of the `SendMax` amount is slightly higher than the destination `Amount`, to compensate for the [transfer fee](#transfer-fees).
+- The `value` of the `SendMax` amount is slightly higher than the destination `Amount`, to compensate for the transfer fee.
 In this case, the transfer fee is 0.5%, so the `SendMax` amount is exactly 1.005 times the destination `Amount`.

 ## Bouncing Payments

 When one of your addresses receives a payment whose purpose is unclear, we recommend that you try to return the money to its sender.
 While this is more work than pocketing the money, it demonstrates good faith towards customers.
 You can have an operator bounce payments manually, or create a system to do so automatically.

-The first requirement to bouncing payments is [robustly monitoring for incoming payments](#robustly-monitoring-for-payments).
+The first requirement to bouncing payments is robustly monitoring for incoming payments.
 You do not want to accidentally refund a customer for more than they sent you!
 (This is particularly important if your bounce process is automated.)
 Malicious users can take advantage of a naive integration by sending [partial payments](partial-payments.html#partial-payments-exploit).

 Second, you should send bounced payments as Partial Payments.
 Since third parties can manipulate the cost of pathways between addresses, Partial Payments allow you to divest yourself of the full amount without being concerned about exchange rates within the XRP Ledger.
 You should publicize your bounced payments policy as part of your terms of use.
 Send the bounced payment from either an operational address or a standby address.